Ben Farrar

 Ben Farrar (born 2 December 1986) is an Australian former professional rugby league footballer.
-He is the player/head coach of New York Rugby League.
+He is the player/head coach of New York RL.
 He previously played for the North Queensland Cowboys and Manly-Warringah Sea Eagles in the National Rugby League and the Catalans Dragons in the Super League.
 He primarily played but had filled in at in the past.

 Playing career

 Born in Newcastle, New South Wales, Farrar played his junior football for the Western Suburbs Rosellas before being signed by the Newcastle Knights.
 He played for the Knights' S.G.
 Ball team in 2004, winning the 2004 S.G.
 Ball Cup Grand Final.

 Parramatta Eels

 In 2005, Farrar joined the Parramatta Eels, winning the Premier League Grand Final in 2006.

 North Queensland Cowboys

 In 2007, Farrar joined the North Queensland Cowboys.
 He played for the North Queensland Young Guns in the Queensland Cup.

 In round 7 of the 2007 NRL season, Farrar made his NRL début for the Cowboys against the Manly-Warringah Sea Eagles.
 He scored a try on debut.